 In addition, the fireside chat featured a reading of Raj Chetty’s “The Lost Einsteins,” an article that deals with young people who could “have had highly impactful innovations” if they’d been able to pursue the opportunities they deserved.
 Lastly, Maya Ajmera spoke about the importance of investing in the women in STEM pipeline, and provided important strategies for young women in STEM fields, such as finding positive mentorship, and developing a solid professional network.

 How to Register

 The 2022 Women in STEM Virtual Career Fair is free, and registration is easy.
-Those interested in attending can register here.
+Those interested in attending can use this registration link.

 Want to be found by top employers?
 Upload Your Resume